An Easter blessing to you...

 Psalms 118:26

-Earlier, the High Priest picked out the official lamb on the prescribed day (Exodus 12:3), Nisan 10, from a small town south of Jerusalem where all the sacrificial lambs were raised - all owned by the Pharisees!
+Earlier, the High Priest picked out the official lamb on the prescribed day (Exodus 12:3), Aviv 10, from a small town south of Jerusalem where all the sacrificial lambs were raised - all owned by the Pharisees!
 The town's name?
-Bethlehem!
-As he traveled the crowds also sang, as customary, the Halal.
+Beth Lechem - House of bread - Bethlehem!
+As he traveled the crowds also sang, as customary, the Hallel.

-Jesus stayed for four days in Jerusalem and taught in the Temple where He was asked questions from the religious leaders.
+Jesus/Yahshua stayed for four days in Jerusalem and taught and healed in the Temple where He was asked questions from the religious leaders.
 Even after His betrayal He was questioned by the Sanhedrin and Pontius Pilate.

 When the High Priest arrived at the Temple he tied the lamb in the courtyard for public inspection for blemishes for four days before Passover.